Modulus Consensus over Networks with Antagonistic Interactions and Switching Topologies

-The initial states are $x_1(0)=-1.5$, $x_2(0)=1$, and $x_3(0)=0$ and $\mu$ is chosen as $\mu=0.1$.
-Fig. 6 shows the convergence of states over unidirectional switching communication topologies.
-We see that modulus consensus is achieved for this group of oscillators with antagonistic interactions and switching topologies, in accordance with the conclusion from Theorem \ref{thm1}.
-Note that states of all the agents converge to zero, instead of achieving bipartite consensus.
+The initial state is $x(0)=(-1.5,1,0)\T$ and $\mu=0.1$.
+Fig.~\ref{fig-directed} shows the convergence of states over unidirectional switching topologies.
+We see that the absolute values of the states converge for this group of oscillators with antagonistic interactions and switching topologies, in accordance with the conclusion from Theorem~\ref{thm1}.
+Note all agent states converge to zero, instead of achieving bipartite consensus.